Eggstew137/PyNetTools/README.md

 ✔️ Easy-to-read output and `/boot/network_report.txt` logging
 ✔️ Works on Raspberry Pi **and** standard Linux desktops/laptops

-PLEASE NOTE: You NEED apt python and tkinter to run this!
+PLEASE NOTE: You NEED apt, python3, python-tk, and python-pip to run this!

 ---